Ninja-Squad/ninja-squad.github.com/_posts/2017-06-09-what-is-new-angular-4.2.md

     {% endraw %}

-The code generated from the AoT compiler will then include the https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#non-null-assertion-operator[non-null assertion operator] too, allowing to do strict null checking in your templates also!
+The code generated from the AoT compiler will then include the [non-null assertion operator](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#non-null-assertion-operator) too, allowing to do strict null checking in your templates also!

 # Forms